saif-phy/Interactive-Kaledioscope/README.md

 Developed by Saif.

-If you find this tool useful, feel free to ⭐ the repo and contribute!
+If you find this tool useful, feel free contribute to the repo!